StumpMonoii/PhD_Dissertation_Supplement_Files/README.md

     All data in Excel from 2023-2025 ("F_Herb-Les") Truncated herbivory and lesion data in Excel from 2023-2025 with common garden block location for heat maps ("plot-map-d")

+Yearly data:
+Weather data and graphs for the Upper Peninsula Ford Center and Forest (from 1958-2025) and the Lower Peninsula Kellogg Experimental Forest (from 1949-2025)